 Subscribe: RSS | Apple | Spotify | Stitcher | Google Podcasts | iHeart Radio

-“Hangout in the Holy Land” is will now return to one episode a week during the offseason, dropping every Wednesday (don’t hold us to that).
+“Hangout in the Holy Land” will be back to two episodes per week during the regular season, with an episode before and after each Ohio State game to give you all the preview and recap content you may need.
 Be sure to download and listen in wherever you get your podcasts, and leave us a review on Apple to let us know your thoughts and how we can make things even better!

 You can also follow us on Twitter @HolyLandPod, where we will want to hear from you guys even more!
 If there’s anything you’d like us to talk about on the show, @ us and let us know!